codacy/docs/CONTRIBUTING.md

     cd ../..
     ```

-1. Edit the file `mkdocs.yml` and make sure that the value of the variable `extra.version` is set to the new version of the chart.
+1. Edit the file `mkdocs.yml` and make sure that the value of the variable `extra.codacy_self_hosted_version` is set to the new version of the chart.

 1. Delete the release notes from the release branch, since it's only necessary to publish the release notes on the Latest or main version of the documentation: